patilpuja000/Machine-Learning_Project/Predicting Delivery Status of a Package/README.md

 -> Building the Machine Learning Model
 Now it's time to build our machine learning model.
 As this research focuses on the status 0 or 1 which indicates classification.
-Hence ,I will be working with several classiication algorithms such as Logistic Regression, k-Nearest Neighbors , Decision Trees and if possible try to use Random Forest or XGBoost.Each algorithm has its strengths and weaknesses, and the choice depends on the specific problem and dataset.
-I will not consider Support Vector Machine becasue this dataset is huge and SVM is not efficient working with huge data.
+Hence ,I will be working with several classiication algorithms such as Logistic Regression, k-Nearest Neighbors , Decision Trees along with cross validation and hyperparameters.
+Next will use the strongest models like Random Forest
+,XGBoost and AdaBoost to check the accuracies.Each algorithm has its strengths and weaknesses,and the choice depends on the specific problem and dataset.
+I will not consider
+Support Vector Machine becasue this dataset is huge and SVM is not efficient working with huge data.

-Also , i will be using SMOTE to make the target variable balanced for better model performance.
-The Scikit-learn library provides implementations of various classification models.
+As this dataset is unbalanced i will be using SMOTE to make the target variable balanced for better model performance.The Scikit-learn library provides implementations of various classification models.
+However, after some research a way to undersample the target variable is possible by using imbalanced learn class's RandomUnderSampler function  imporve the perfomance of the model and I will use the undersample approach.

+I have also tried to train the model bt using simple neural network with relu activation for binary crossentropy.

 #### Results
 -> Model Evaluation